 4. Who we transfer your personal data to

 We may have to share your personal data with third parties for processing or sub-processing purposes.
 We undertake a selection process and periodic review in relation to processors and sub-processors.
-We may also share your personal data with controllers.
-In general, our customers are controllers of both customer personal data and participant personal data.
 We enter into data processing agreements with both processors and controllers, as applicable.

 CCL may also disclose personal information: